Gpinchon/MSG/libs/Assets/Parsers/MSGAssets/doc/transform-definitions-transform.md

 ## position

-a vector of 3 floats
+the local position vector used for transformations

 `position`